Glendale police fatally shot an allegedly knife-wielding suspect Monday, officials said.

 The knife-assault victim was transported to a local hospital for treatment of injuries that appeared to be non-life-threatening.

-The Los Angeles County Medical Examiner’s Office was notified and responded to the scene, police said.
-Detectives from the GPD’s Robbery-Homicide Unit also responded and are investigating the incident.
+Detectives from the GPD’s Robbery-Homicide Unit also responded and were investigating the incident, police said.

 Police asked anyone with information about the fatal shooting and alleged knife attack to contact the GPD at 818-548-4840.